 Epistemic Uses of Imagination, Routledge

-A paper on the nature and epistemology of aphantasia
+A paper on the nature and epistemology of aphantasia (under review)

 A paper on iconic representation (co-authored with Andrew Lee and Gabriel Rabin)